 Along with new families moving into Yarra's existing homes, this represents an underlying shift in community expectations and service needs.
 Cleaning and maintenance of Yarra's five main activity centres, and its smaller neighbourhood shopping precincts, will be critical.
-Demand for traditional Council services may change - a greater expectation of more flexible, responsive and customised services that can be accessed by all is likely.
+Demand for traditional Council services may change - a greater expectation of more flexible, responsive and customised services is likely.